Getting Started

 Then, after copying or linking the cluster’s kubeconfig to ./tmp/kubeconfig

-(no worries, it will not submitted to git because ./tmp
+(no worries, it is not submitted to git because ./tmp

 is excluded by .gitignore